-The purpose of these interim condensed financial statements is to assist preparers of condensed interim financial statements in accordance with IFRS, especially in accordance with IAS 34 Interim Financial Reporting.
+The purpose of these interim condensed financial statements is to assist preparers of condensed interim financial statements in accordance with IFRS Accounting Standards, especially in accordance with IAS 34 Interim Financial Reporting.

-A Layout (International) Group Plc prepares its interim condensed consolidated financial statements in accordance with IAS 34 Interim Financial Reporting.
+A Layout (International) Group Plc ('A Layout' or 'the Group') prepares its interim condensed consolidated financial statements in accordance with IAS 34 Interim Financial Reporting.
 The group is a listed company.
 The parent's functional and the presentation currency is CU.
 The majority of preparers of interim condensed financial statements only publish an annual and a half-year end report.
-This publication is therefore presented as a half-year end report.
+However, a few preparers of interim condensed financial statements publish quarterly reports as well.
+This publication is presented as a half year end report for the year ending 31 December 2025.

-The interim condensed financial statements have been prepared in compliance with all standards and interpretations issued by the IASB that have to be applied by companies with a financial year beginning on 1 January 2020, in addition to certain amendments to IFRS 16, which were effective on 1 June 2020.
-No standards have been early adopted.
-A Layout (International) Group Plc is an existing preparer of adopted IFRS consolidated financial statements.
-Consequently, IFRS 1 (Revised 2008) First time adoption of International Financial Reporting Standards is not applicable.
+The interim condensed financial statements have been prepared in compliance with all standards and interpretations issued by the IASB that have to be applied by companies with a financial year beginning on 1 January 2025.
+A Layout has historically prepared financial statements in accordance with IFRS Accounting Standards.
+Consequently, IFRS 1, First time Adoption of International Financial Reporting Standards is not applicable.